 Yes, your brakes have fluid in them too.
 This is because your car's braking system is hydraulic, meaning, it uses pressurized fluid to activate the brakes.
 Brake fluids are incompressible when it's fresh, however, it boils when overheated.
 This produces compressible air bubbles, making your brakes soft.

 When such problem worsens, repeatedly pumping the brake pedal is necessary just to activate the brakes.
 Therefore, it is safe to bring your car in for repair or brake fluid replacement.

 Power steering fluid

 Like your brakes, your steering wheel also uses hydraulics to make your car's handling light.
 This fluid does multiple jobs at once aside from improving the lubrication of your car's steering gear.
 It also prevents corrosion, suppress foaming, and powers the steering pump.

 Without the power steering fluid, your car's ability to steer will be stiff, making it difficult to turn.
 This problem could lead to serious accidents, especially on curves and streets with corners.

-Also known as 'refrigerant', the air conditioner (A/C) fluid works similar to motor oil and radiator coolant, only it was designed primarily for the A/C system in your car.
-Through the help of refrigerants, the A/C system performs a series of processes: evaporation, condensation, compression, and expansion.
+Also known as 'air condition fluid', works similar to motor oil and radiator coolant, but is designed primarily for the A/C system in your car.
+Through the help of refrigerant, the A/C system performs a series of processes: evaporation, condensation, compression, and expansion.

 Refrigerants originally contains chlorofluorocarbon (CFC) but was banned due to negative effects on our ozone.
 The most popular brand is Freon, however, some people refer to the fluid itself as "Freon."